florishafkenscheid/factorio-benchmarks/benchmarks/2025-10-30-chests/README.md

 ## Scenario
-- Each save was tested for 60 tick(s) and 10 run(s)
+- Each save was tested for 30 tick(s) and 50 run(s)
 - Each save is paused before the transfer takes place
-- 40000 inserters transfer 16 items each over a 14 tick window
+- 80000 inserters transfer 16 items each over a 14 tick window (40k inputs, 40k outputs)

 Example of the transfer process: